 The Old City on the Map

-Question: How do you see the Lord’s hand guiding the history of Jerusalem?
-You can leave a comment by clicking here.
+Tell me what you think: How do you see the Lord’s hand guiding the history of Jerusalem?
+To leave a comment, just click here.